blinklabs-io/docs/src/content/docs/guides/adder/003-using-adder-on-windows.md

 ***

-### Step 2.2 - Search `adder` to open app
+### Step 2.2 - Search for `adder`
 Search for Adder app and open.

->If you don't the configuration Welcome screen, open your tray and right-click on the Adder app.

 <img src="/adder-windows-search-adder-app.webp"
      alt="adder-windows-search-adder-app"
      style="max-width:100%; height:auto; max-height:500px; object-fit:contain; border:1px solid #ccc;" />

+>If you don't see the configuration Welcome screen, open your tray and right-click on the Adder app.

 ## Step 3 - Configure Adder
-Once you open the Adder Tray App you will see the Welcome screen which will guide you through the steps to configure Adder to get the alerts you want.
+Once you open the *Adder Tray App* you will see the **Welcome** screen which will guide you through the steps to configure Adder to get the alerts you want.

 <img src="/adder-windows-config-welcome.webp"
      alt="adder-windows-config-welcome"